shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 Media Isolation activation is a pre-requisite to enable this feature.
 If you didn't do so already, see [Media Isolation](./s3_bucket.md)

-## Set up a VPC with private subnets in your S3 bucket AWS region
+## Set up a VPC in your S3 bucket AWS region

 You will need to deploy a private VPC with the required VPC endpoints.
-We provide a [private VPC CloudFormation template](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc.yml) as a starting point.
-The template creates a VPC with 2 private subnets and the required VPC endpoints.
+We provide both a [private VPC](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc.yml) and [public VPC](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc.yml) CloudFormation templates as starting points.
+These template create the necessary VPCs, subnets and VPC endpoints.

   * Go the CloudFormation service in AWS Console
   * Click Create stack -> With new resources (standard)